-For Eurobot^{Open}, the robot and the SIMA are autonomous.
+For Eurobot^{Open} Junior, the principal robot is wire-guided or remote controlled and the SIMAs are autonomous.

 The construction of SIMAs is optional.
 The aim is to allow teams with many members to work on a second project.
 It is recommended for beginning teams to concentrate on building a single functional machine.
 Having one robot that works well is better than having two that do not move.